knaw-huc/textrepo-client-python/docs/index.rst

 Contribute
 ----------

-Want to improve textrepo-client?
+Want to improve |tr|?
 Submit a pull request at:

 https://github.com/knaw-huc/textrepo-client-python